Coney Island: The Coney casino proposal

 In November 2022, Sitt proposed constructing a casino at Coney Island to attract tourists.
 This proposal followed an announcement by New York state officials in April 2022 that they would issue three casino licenses in Downstate New York.
 Although the nearby Brooklyn Community Board 11 voted in early 2024 to allow Coney Island to be rezoned for casino use, some residents opposed the planned casino, which would be known as the Coney.
 Thor Equities, Legends Hospitality, Saratoga Casino Holdings, and the Chickasaw Nation would be the developers.
 If the Coney were built, the structure would include a 32-story hotel with 500 rooms, 90,000 ft2 of convention space, 70,000 ft2 of retail and dining space, and a 2,500-seat concert venue.
 The developers of the project submitted their bid for a commercial casino license on June 27, 2025.
 Shortly after the submission, the city council approved the necessary zoning changes for the resort, which included eliminating part of Bowery Street.
 On September 29, 2025, the community advisory committee voted 4–2 to reject the casino proposal, effectively ending the plan.

 Oral history archive

 In 2004, the Coney Island History Project began collecting stories of Coney Island from longtime residents.
 The CIHP records, archives, and shares oral history interviews about Coney Island.
 The organizations conducts interviews in English, Russian, Chinese, and Spanish.
 During the COVID-19 pandemic, the CIHP continued to record interviews via phone or Skype.
 As of 2020 over 370 interviews were available online via the Coney Island History Project Oral History Archive.

+Housing developments

+Coney Island also has several NYCHA, Mitchell–Lama, and LIHTC housing developments.
+These include Coney Island Houses, a NYCHA development.
+Trump Village was part of the Mitchell–Lama affordable housing program prior to 2007.